belindamo/bridge-hand-eval/section_notes/03-experiment-ideas.md

 This is a rule that calculates how good a hand is.
 However in practice, humans can't use this because there are 26 steps.&#x20;

-Can you come up with a procedure with less steps&#x20;
+Mgith come up with a procedure with less steps&#x20;

 # Experiment Ideas